boygao1992/NLP/topics.md

   - Basic RNN concept, hidden layer as state representation.
   - Common usage patterns:
     - Acceptor / Encoder
+      - the last output (`y5`) is the output of the network
+      - only compute loss for the final output and backprop to recompute weights
+        - weights for all RNN units are shared
     - Transducer
       - Transducer as generator
+        - offset by 1
+        - aggregate errors for prediction of each word in the sentence
       - Conditioned transduction (encoder-decoder)
+        - append additional context vector to each word (possibly a vector from some word embeddings)

   - Backpropagtion through time (BPTT) (*)
   - LSTMs (*)
 - Neural MT
   - Attention Mechanisms (*)
+    - 18-20~21
+    - assume the context upon a given word (`h_f3`)represent that word (`verde`)
+    - attention weight measures the correlation between contexts (`h_t` and `h_s`)